ZhaoxinFan/KITTI-2d-object-detection/README.md

 | bbox      	| 4      	| 2D bounding box of object in the image (0-based index): contains left, top, right, bottom pixel coordinates           	|

+## Data Augmentations
+Since the only has 7481 labelled images, it is essential to incorporate data augmentations to create more variability in available data.

+Image Augmentations
+The following list provides the types of image augmentations we performed.
+-Image Embossing
+-Blur (Gaussian, Average, Median)
+-Brightness variation with per-channel probability -Adding Gaussian Noise with per-channel probability -Random dropout of pixels

+Geometric augmentations are thus hard to perform since it requires modification of every bounding box coordinate and results in changing the aspect ratio of images.